 I tried to renew my car's registration online and found out that it is suspended.
 I never received any notice from the DMV so I don't know why I got the suspension but basically my tags are about to expire and I can't renew my registration.
 How do I go about getting rid of this suspension the fastest way?...
 Hopefully without having to go to the DMV.
 And how much is it going to cost me?

-Please note, a DMV office cannot process paperwork to clear vehicle insurance suspensions.
-Insurance suspensions are only be handled by the Vehicle Registration Financial Responsibility Program, and the only method to clear up the suspension is to either use the online insurance inquiry system, which we link to above.
-Once your suspension is cleared up, you may renew your vehicle's registration, online, by mail or in person.
+NOTE: A DMV field office cannot process paperwork to clear vehicle insurance suspensions.
+Insurance suspensions are only handled by the Vehicle Registration Financial Responsibility Unit, and the only method to clear a registration suspension is by using the online insurance inquiry system, explained in Step 2 above, or by submitting Proof of Insurance and reinstatement payment by mail.
+Once your registration suspension is cleared, you may then proceed with your vehicle's registration renewal (if renewal is due).

 My Vehicle Registration Is Suspended But I Have Insurance